r-owen/base_loom_server/docs/threading.md

 The [Settings](settings.md) panel contains two settings specific to threading:

-Thread from right-to-left or left-to-right.

-Thread from back-to-front or front-to-back, which this only affects the display.
+* Thread "right to left" or "left to right".

+* Thread "back to front" or "front to back".
-Front-to-back mode rotates the pattern 180 degrees, as if seen from the back of the loom: shaft 1 is at the bottom, and warp end 1 is at the other edge than specified by the "Warp end 1 on" [setting](settings.md).
+"Front to back" rotates the pattern 180 degrees, as if seen from the back of the loom: shaft 1 is at the bottom, and warp end 1 is at the other edge than specified by the "Warp end 1 on" [setting](settings.md).

+To change between threading and unthreading see [Weave Direction](weaving.md#weave-direction).

+If you are using a Toika loom, you must specify whether Software or the Loom controls threading direction in [Settings](settings.md).
+If you thread "front to back", consider specifying Software, because it may be difficult to reach the REVERSE button on the dobby head from behind the castle.

 ## Threading Display